White Rose Care Centre

 Staff, Resident and Family Feedback

-A conversation was held with a member of staff, during which, a variety of questions were asked.
-The member of staff explained that should they observe an individual to be upset, they would talk to them and try to offer them comfort.
+A conversation was held with a new member of staff, during which, a variety of questions were asked.
+The member of staff explained that should they observe an individual to be upset, they would provide a care centred approach and how this is instigated depends on the individual.
+Should they see someone upset, they would try to determine why and offer reassurance.

 The carer was able to provide the monitoring officer with information in respect of one of the residents.
-It was evident that the carer knew a lot of information about the individual.
+It was evident that the carer knew a lot of information about the individual and the communication difficulties they face.

 Developmental actions

-For the home to share any compliments or complaints with the Commissioning Team.
+For the home to share any positive feedback with the Local Authority.

 Conclusion

-Good interaction was observed with the residents, and staff demonstrating knowledge of the individuals residing at the home.
+Interaction was observed to be positive with the visiting officer observing good interaction between the staff and the residents, with the staff also demonstrating to the visiting officer, good knowledge of the individuals residing at the home.

 The monitoring officer would like to thank the RI, the Home Manager, the staff team and the residents for their hospitality during the visit.